-- 1) Uses language/talk to communicate and to learn (33%). - 2) Reads and listens to written, spoken and media texts (33%). - 3) Writes a variety of genres for personal and social purposes (34%).
+- 1)Uses language/talk to communicate and to learn (33%). - 2)Reads and listens to written, spoken and media texts (33%). - 3) Writes a variety of genres for personal and social purposes (34%).

-Students will be evaluated on the talk competency based on discussion groups, conferences, and presentations with strong emphasis on the development of effective communication skills.
-For the reading competency, students will be assessed on various comprehension, analysis, and application tasks as well as reading responses.
-For the writing competency, students will submit excellent quality personal narratives, news articles, journals and poetry.
-They must demonstrate exceptional use of writing conventions.
+Students will be evaluated on the talk competency based on small group, whole class, and individual discussions and presentations.
+For the reading competency, students will be assessed on various reading comprehension/analysis assignments and responses to literature.
+Writing competency will be evaluated based on journals, narratives, and various genres of written texts.

-Note - Competency 1 may not be evaluated in term one.
+Note - Competency 1 may not be evaluated by all teachers in term one.

-Mathematics (Regular 8 Enriched)
+Mathematics (Regular and Enriched)